-It's simple to compare this cost to the amount of revenue created by new clients to see if your law firm is earning a good return on your immigration digital marketing campaign.
+It's simple to compare this cost to the revenue created by new clients to see if your law firm is earning a good return on your immigration digital marketing campaign.

-For example, if you don't want your ads showing for people who are looking for lawyers who specialize in immigration employment, you should set "employment" as a negative keyword.
+For example, suppose you don't want your ads showing for people who are looking for lawyers who specialize in immigration employment.
+In that case, you should set 'employment' as a negative keyword.

-How Immigration Lawyer PPC Is Different from Immigration Law SEO
+How PPC for Immigration Lawyer Is Different From Immigration Law SEO

 If immigration attorney PPC doesn't work for your law firm, you may decide to work with an SEO strategy or integrate social media into your digital marketing.
 However, before you decide, it is helpful to understand the difference between the two.